Spring Branch, Comal County, Texas: Incorporation

 The movement to incorporate Spring Branch was initiated over concerns that the area could possibly be annexed into the growing city of Bulverde, which lies to the south.
 Voters in Bulverde adopted a home rule charter in May 2015 that would allow the city to involuntarily annex bordering properties, including portions of the Spring Branch community.
-Supporters of the measure also cited local control and preservating the character of the community as further reasons to incorporate.
+Supporters of the measure also cited local control and preserving the character of the community as further reasons to incorporate.
 Opponents questioned the economic viability of incorporating a small community with a limited tax base to fund and provide city services.
 Others expressed the desire to remain unincorporated, but would also prefer having their own city to becoming part of Bulverde.

 The petition to place the issue on the ballot was approved by the Comal County Commissioners Court on August 20, 2015.
 On November 3, 2015, a total of 80 votes were cast, 51 (63.75%) in favor of incorporation and 29 (36.25%) against.
 Voters also elected a mayor and two commissioners.
 On November 12, the County Commissioners certified the election results and an official Order of Incorporation was issued by Judge Sherman Krause on November 19.

-The elected mayor, James Mayer, and commissioners Brad Hockman and Danny Moore were sworn in on December 11, 2015.